camflan/cbflog/README.markdown

-CFLog
+CBFLog
 =====

 TRY
 ----

-* Build/Run the CFLogDemo project.
-Play with the settings in CFLog.h to see how it affects logging.
+* Build/Run the CBFLogDemo project.
+Play with the settings in CBFLog.h to see how it affects logging.

 USE
 ---

-* Add CFLog.h and CFLog.m to your project.
+* Add CBFLog.h and CBFLog.m to your project.
-* Add CFLog.h to the files where you will be logging.
+* Add CBFLog.h to the files where you will be logging.
-* Define `_CFLOG_ENABLED`.
-You can uncomment the first config line in CFLog.h or you can add it in your project settings.
+* Define `_CBFLOG_ENABLED`.
+You can uncomment the first config line in CBFLog.h or you can add it in your project settings.

 TIP
 ---
-    I added `-D_CFLOG_ENABLED` to my Project Settings `Other C Flags` for my DEBUG project setting profile only.
+    I added `-D_CBFLOG_ENABLED` to my Project Settings `Other C Flags` for my DEBUG project setting profile only.
 This means that my release and distro project profiles don't log anything, which is what I want.
     Logging is a fairly expensive process, so this should improve